Unidirectional and Bidirectional Elements Examples, Use

 Application and Uses of Unidirectional Elements

-1. Unidirectional elements are mostly used in power electronic circuits such as rectifier circuits, inverter circuits, chopper circuits, etc.
+- Unidirectional elements are mostly used in power electronic circuits such as rectifier circuits, inverter circuits, chopper circuits, etc.

-2. Unidirectional elements like Schottky diodes and tunnel diodes are used in high-frequency and microwave circuits for detecting and rectifying radio frequency (RF) and microwave signals.
+- Unidirectional elements like Schottky diodes and tunnel diodes are used in high-frequency and microwave circuits for detecting and rectifying radio frequency (RF) and microwave signals.

-3. Unidirectional elements such as Gunn diodes and light-emitting diodes (LEDs) are used in communication systems for generating and transmitting microwave signals and optical signals, respectively.
+- Unidirectional elements such as Gunn diodes and light-emitting diodes (LEDs) are used in communication systems for generating and transmitting microwave signals and optical signals, respectively.

 What is Bidirectional Element?

-In simple words, Bidirectional elements are those which allow the flow of current through them in both directions.
-They do not oppose the current when the direction of flow of current changed or we can say they offer the same resistance for the current flow in both directions.
+In simple words, Bidirectional elements are those that allow the flow of current through them in both directions.
+They do not oppose the current when the direction of flow of current changes or we can say they offer the same resistance for the current flow in both directions.
 Bidirectional elements act as a conductor for current flow in both directions.
 Remember that, the nature of the bidirectional element, bidirectional component, and bidirectional device are the same.

 Bidirectional Element Examples